Project IIRP16

 CHAPPI: Care Home Activity Providers facilitating Public Involvement in research as meaningful activity for care home residents

-We want to understand how care home activity providers and researchers could work with care home residents to enable them to become involved in research as members of the public and have their voices heard.
+We wanted to understand how care home activity providers and researchers could work with care home residents to enable them to become involved in research as members of the public and have their voices heard.

 People with “lived experience” can influence research, making it more meaningful and relevant.
 Public involvement in care home research has typically included older people living in the community or family carers, but residents themselves are rarely involved.
 COVID-19 stopped our planned public involvement in care homes, as researchers could no longer visit.
 Perhaps care home activity providers could arrange research public involvement as an activity, as they were part of the staff?
 We worked with the National Activity Provider Association to try this.
 Activity providers ran public involvement activities about our research with their residents.
 Activity providers fed back to the research team, and resident insights informed our research.
-We now want to learn more about this method of public involvement.
+We set out to learn more about this method of public involvement.

-Project Aims
+Project aims

-Project Activity
+Project activity

-• We will observe the public involvement process.
+• We observed the public involvement process.

 • We will link with the North East and North Cumbria ARC 'Developing PPI in Care Homes Community of Practice'.
 The team will offer to lead seminars for regional RDS teams as part of RDS training so that RDS members are able to support researchers in incorporating resident PI in care home related research.
 We will offer to contribute to webinars or other tailored events with NAPA, MyHomeLife, National Care Forum and local Care Associations in order to share the findings from the work and promote to care providers and their activity staff the potential role of activity providers in research.